Builtin Functions and Constants¶

 // ✅

-Implied return
+Implied returns¶

-You can leave out a return
+You can leave out a return if the type is Void or the

 terminal statements in a function body are not in a loop and